micag2025/Toolkit_Google_ADK/README.md

 ### Adding Google Search Tool

 In this scenario, to fetch the latest news, let's provide the agent with a built-in tool, `google_search`.
 These built-in tools come pre-packed with the library.
 To add it to the agent, just import it and provide it as a tool in the tools array.

-**Refresh the ADK Web UI.** You should see a new app name (app_02) in the dropdown.
-Select it and start a text conversation with your agent.

 Let's test the agent with the Google search tool by asking a query `"What is the latest AI News?"`.
 The agent will use the Google Search tool to find current information, process the results, and give you a comprehensive, up-to-date response with sources.
 Just like that, the agent can now access **real-time information** from across the web!

 ADK comes with several other `powerful built-in tools—there` are tools for running your code in a `sandbox`, `querying databases`, even `integrations with Google Workspace tools` like Calendar, Drive etc.

 ### Adding Python code executor Tool